jackmaden/philosophybreak/src/pages/articles/four-cardinal-virtues-stoicism-roadmap-to-the-best-life-possible/index.md

 authorPic: "./philosophybreak.png"
 authorLink: "https://twitter.com/jackmaden_"
 ---
-<span class="big-letter">W</span>hile [Aristotle’s golden mean](/articles/the-golden-mean-aristotle-guide-to-living-excellently/) suggests virtuous or excellent character is simply the result of _using reason well_ in all that we do, the Stoics — following Plato — hone in on four virtues in particular:
+<span class="big-letter">W</span>hile [Aristotle’s golden mean](/articles/the-golden-mean-aristotle-guide-to-living-excellently/) suggests virtuous or excellent character is simply the result of _using reason well_ in all that we do, the Stoics — following Plato — home in on four virtues in particular:

 - __Wisdom.__ Understanding the world and successfully navigating its complexity.
 - __Courage.__ Standing up for what’s right.